 Do you have a book you read every summer?
 Mine: Voyage of the Dawn Treader, by C.S.
 Lewis.
 Read more

-I was inspired in part by Wolfe’s sense of place to write a novel about a Field.
-A Field so full of layers of history and mystery, plants and animals, people and hauntings, that it shimmers with life.
+In writing my new novel, INDIGO FIELD, I was inspired in part by Wolfe’s lush and vivid prose descriptions of extraordinary North Carolina places.
+To me, Indigo Field is a place so full of layers of history and mystery, plants and animals, people and hauntings, that it shimmers with life in my imagination.

 Over the many years of drafting, my talented friend AJ Coutu has been listening to my frustrations, my wine-infused rhapsodies, my struggles and triumphs on the page.
 We go on regular retreats together, where I tear out my hair and write, and she calmly quilts, draws, makes other kinds of art.
 Read more